 DUI Charges and “Wet” Reckless Plea Bargains

 “Wet” reckless charges are commonly used for DUI plea bargains in California.
 In fact, wet reckless charges are specifically designed for use with DUI offenses.
 They are not stand-alone charges.
-You are facing a wet reckless plea deal if the prosecution offers you charges under Vehicle Code Section 23103.5.
+You will face a wet reckless plea deal if the prosecution offers you charges under Vehicle Code §23103.5.

 However, wet reckless charges are priorable.
 Priorable charges count against you if you face subsequent DUI charges in California.
 Wet reckless charges could remain on your driving record for years, increasing the penalties you face for additional DUI offenses.